In Austria, pan-fried chanterelles (Eierschwammerl) dishes are often served with egg (especially scrambled egg), along with parsley potatoes.

 - salt, black pepper

 Carefully wash the mushrooms, then dry them and slice the larger ones into smaller pieces.
 Whisk up the eggs with a fork, then add salt.
 Heat up the butter in a frying pan, and gently heat the onions, before adding the chanterelle mushrooms.
 Increase the temperature and continue to fry.
 Remove any excess fluids from the mushrooms.
 Add salt, pepper and the chopped parsley, and stir in the whisked egg mixture.
-Cook for few minutes before serving onto a pre-warmed plate.
+Cook for few minutes before serving onto a pre-warmed plate together with parsley potatoes.